ku6pk/dockerfiles/centos-base/README.md

-Clean CentOS 7 Base Image
+CentOS 7 Base Image for Docker